 “The best way to make children good is to make them happy.” –Oscar Wilde

-The Irish writer didn’t have his own children, but he has a point here: Children who behave the best tend to be the happiest.
+He has a point: children who behave the best tend to be the happiest.
 Those who feel neglected, misunderstood or under pressure are the ones who typically act out.
 Discipline is important of course, but it should never be the overriding force in a child’s life.

 “When a man dies, if he can pass enthusiasm along to his children, he has left them an estate of incalculable value.” –Thomas Edison

 You can pass on wisdom and ethics to your child, but inventor Thomas Edison believed these were surpassed by enthusiasm.
 After raising six children, Edison certainly had the experience to make such a claim.
 Enthusiasm drives people to learn and to succeed, so instilling it in your child can’t be a bad thing.